 7. The Convenience of Working from Home

-Even the decline in housing prices of recent is not enough to convince the state residents from leaving the state to another state with a lower tax rate.
+Even the decline in housing prices of recent is not enough to convince the state residents from leaving the state for another state with a lower tax rate.

 8. Social and Economic Challenges